Technology Transforms the Teaching Environment

 Patient rooms enhance teaching

-For Rimas Lukas, MD, assistant professor of neurology and co-director of the neurology clerkship at the University of Chicago Medicine, taking his students on rounds used to involve visiting several floors in the hospital, including the cardiac unit where acute stroke patients were cared for if they needed telemetry.
+For Rimas Lukas, MD, associate professor of neurology and co-director of the neurology clerkship at the University of Chicago Medicine, taking his students on rounds used to involve visiting several floors in the hospital, including the cardiac unit where acute stroke patients were cared for if they needed telemetry.

 In the Center for Care and Discovery, every neuroscience inpatient room on the eighth floor is equipped for telemetry and high-level neuro-monitoring.
 The rooms are adjacent to the Neuro-Intensive Care Unit, which has continuous brain wave monitoring and portable CT imaging capabilities.